keeperdao/kips/KIP-15/KIP-15.md

 **Recurring** expenses are expenses which are paid on a cyclical schedule.
 For instance, many KeeperDAO Labs ICs work a rough amount of hours per week and are paid on a weekly schedule (historically, on Mondays).

-### KIP15b Budget: 3430 ROOK, 288k USDC
+### Budget overview

-his budget, if approved, is paid from the DAO Treasury to the Labs Multisig which is then used to pay ICs on Mondays (or when an *ad hoc* project is completed).
+This budget, if approved, will be transferred from the KeeperDAO Treasury (0x9a67F1940164d0318612b497E8e6038f902a00a4) to the KeeperDAO Labs multisig (0xa8b0a855BE21568B93f32805b244158Cc61AD006) which is then used to pay ICs on Mondays (or when an *ad hoc* project is completed).
+The current signers of the KeeperDAO Labs multisig are @WhatsTheDeetz, @Pai-Sho, and @JZ.

 The breakdown of the ROOK budget is given below, with more detail provided in subsections.